-In order to guarantee energy supplies in Germany, the Federal Government has set in motion further changes to the law so as to give a boost to crisis prevention and the tools available to overcome this crisis.
+In order to guarantee energy supplies in Germany, the Federal Government has set in motion further changes to the law so as to give a boost to and the tools available to overcome this crisis.
 This requires amendments to the Energy Security Act and other pieces of legislation.
 In a written circulation procedure on 5 July the Federal Cabinet adopted a draft wording for the governing coalition parties in the Bundestag.
 Parliament gave its approval on 7 July.
 Having received parliamentary approval, the amendments were passed by the Bundesrat on 8 July.

 Federal Minister for Economic Affairs and Climate Protection, Robert Habeck, said: “The situation on the gas market is tense and unfortunately we cannot exclude the possibility of things getting worse.
 We must prepare for the situation worsening.
 That is why we are refining the tools at our disposal by amending the Energy Security Act and the Energy Industry Act.
 This is about doing all we can to ensure basic supply, both now and in the coming winter, and also to keep the energy markets going for as long as we can, despite high prices and growing risks.”

 Spreading costs fairly

 Under certain tightly regulated conditions, energy suppliers may adjust the gas prices they charge to customers to a level that allows them to respond to increased purchasing costs.
 The amendment provides a replacement for this right to adjust prices in the form of a so-called “balanced price adjustment”.
 The principle behind it is similar to the now defunct Renewable Energy Sources Act, whereby costs can be passed on to all end customers as a price component.
 This allows the Federal Government to issue decrees so as to distribute cost burdens equally across all gas customers and users.